-The compensation of the NEOs (as well as for other senior management and employees) is comprised primarily of (i) base salary, (ii) annual short-term incentives in the form of cash bonuses and stock grants under the Stock Grant Program, (iii) long-term incentives in the form of stock grants and stock options granted in accordance with the Option Plan and the Stock Grant Program, respectively, and (iv) benefits related to health and pension plans, such as United States 401(k) plans.
+The compensation of the NEOs is comprised primarily of (i) base salary, (ii) annual short-term incentives in the form of cash bonuses and stock grants under the Stock Grant Program, (iii) long-term incentives in the form of stock grants under the Stock Grant Program and stock options granted under the Option Plan, and (iv) benefits related to health and pension plans, such as United States 401(k) plans.

-To be competitive with industry rates, the Corporation may provide additional compensation from time to time in the form of stock grants as part of annual salaries.
-The Stock Grant Program assists the Corporation in employee retention and cash preservation, while encouraging Common Share ownership and entrepreneurship on the part of its executives (as well as the Board, and management and other employees of the Corporation).
-The Compensation Committee believes that annual and long term stock grant awards align the interests of such persons with the interests of Shareholders by linking a component of compensation to the longer term performance of the Common Shares.
+To be competitive with industry rates, the Corporation may provide additional compensation from time to time in the form of stock grants.
+The Stock Grant Program assists the Corporation in employee retention and cash preservation, while encouraging Common Share ownership and entrepreneurship on the part of its NEOs.
+The Compensation Committee believes that annual and long term stock grant awards align the interests of its NEOs with the interests of Shareholders by linking a component of compensation to the longer term performance of the Common Shares.

-To date, no formulas have been developed to assign a specific weighting to each of these components.
+No formulas have been developed to assign a specific weighting to each of these components.
 Instead, the Compensation Committee considers the Corporation's performance and, based on its assessment, recommends appropriate compensation levels to the Board.
 In establishing levels of cash and equity-based compensation, the executive's performance, level of expertise, responsibilities, length of service to the Corporation and comparable levels of remuneration paid to executives of other companies of comparable size and development within the mining exploration and development industries are considered as well as taking into account the financial and other resources of the Corporation.

 In March 2015, the Compensation Committee retained the services of McDowall Associates Human Resource Consultants Ltd. ("McDowall"), a North American external compensation consultant headquartered in Toronto, Ontario, to provide an independent review of the compensation paid by the Corporation to its CEO and CFO.
-McDowall benchmarked the Corporation's compensation arrangements against a peer group of companies that included a mix of royalty companies and exploration companies with assets greater than \$30 million and less than \$450 million to reflect the Company's current business operations.
+McDowall benchmarked the Corporation's compensation arrangements against a peer group of companies that included a mix of royalty companies and exploration companies with assets greater than \$30 million and less than \$450 million to reflect the Corporation's current business operations.
 McDowall used total assets as the primary determinate of company size because it is more stable over time than either revenue or market capitalization.
 The peer group of companies consisted of: